ungesaeuertesbrot/malus/README.md

     3. the directory for shared data of MALUS itself in `malus_share`,
     4. the prefix the application is installed in in `prefix` and,
     5. the directory containing the shared data of the application in `share`.
+2. `version`: A Version object (see `imports.malus.version`) representing the present version of the malus framework.
-2. `application`: The Application object.
+3. `application`: The Application object.
 See `imports.malus.application`.
-3. `settings`: A `Settings` object.
+4. `settings`: A `Settings` object.
 See `imports.malus.settings`.
-4. `modules`: A `ModuleManager` which will give you access to addons and extensions.
+5. `modules`: A `ModuleManager` which will give you access to addons and extensions.
 See `imports.malus.module_manager`.

-### `imports.malus.event`
+### `imports.malus.gtk_ext`
-A simple API for adding event logic to JavaScript classes.
-Events are added to a prototype by calling `add_event` or `add_events` on it.
-This will also extend the prototype with a number of functions, namely `has_event` to check if an object or its prototype contains a certain event, `add_event_listener`, `remove_event_listener` and `fire_event`, which should be rather self-explanatory.
-Owing to the structure of JavaScript an event is but a string naming it -- there is no such thing as a definition of a delegate.
+Importing this file will extend Gtk.Builder with two functions allowing to connect the objects built by the builder to fields and event handlers in your JavaScript code.

 ### `imports.malus.iface`
 Provides a mechanism to test an object for conformance to an “interface”.
 Basically this checks wheather certain fields are present and of a specified type (such as `function`).
 This is used in the definition of extension points.

+### `imports.malus.injection`
+Provides a mechanism for dependency injection.
+This is used by the ModuleManager to inject dependencies into modules being loaded.
+These may then use the same mechanism for injecting into single objects.

 ### `imports.malus.module_manager`
+This is a central piece of malus.
+It will initialy read system and user modules and extract information on the extension points and extensions contained therein.
+These extensions can then be requested and used by other modules.
+In fact, a malus application consists of a number of modules one of which must extend the root extension point ("/").

 ### `imports.malus.patches`
+Importing this file will patch the core and imports.gi.GLib and add mssing functionality.
+See `imports.malus.patch_core` and `imports.malus.patch_glib` for details.

 ### `imports.malus.settings`
+Reads global and *per user* settings for the application and will write user settings back on shutdown.
+The class used for achieving this will usually only be used by malus itself and an object of that class made available through `imports.malus.context` and the injection mechanism.

 ### `imports.malus.version`
+Contains a class (Version) for defining and comparing versions.
+Such versions consist of up to four numeric parts and can be tested for mutual compatibility.

 Running an Application
 ----------------------